lucasbrambrink/validate.js/README.md

 # validate.js
 Thin jquery plugin for easy form validation.
-Inspired to be an alternative to the relatively large client-side validation libraries available that require loads of customizations to the way you want.

-Based on intuitive UI: validations fire when appropriate.
-Validating too early (before the user has finished typing) is offensive;
-validating too late (on submit) can annoyingly reveal hidden surprises.
-Propagating the change from invalid to valid immediately provides a nicer user experience.

-It can be loaded asynchronously without a hitch.
+It is inspired to be small, intuitive and extensible.

 ## Implementation
 Simply enumerate validation types in the element's "validate" data attribute.
 They are processed in order.
+It will toggle `valid`, `invalid` classes, so CSS can target with appropriate styles.
+On error, the error message will appear as `<label class="error">Message</label>`.

 ```
 <form>